 If you opt for Evernote, you don’t even necessarily have to get a scanner—you can use your mobile phone to scan everything!

-Paperless is new to you, and you’re not quite sure where to start?
-I wrote a whole post about it over here which will help get you going.
+Digital archiving is new to you, and you’re not quite sure where to start?
+I wrote a whole post about how to go paperless which will help get you going!